phfoxer/laravel-api-generate/README.md

 # phfoxer/apigenerate
-API Rest gerator for Laravel Framework
+API Rest gerator for Laravel Framework.
 Create your api resource in seconds using only your database table name.
 ![](http://inovaapp.com/phfoxer.laravel.api.generate.gif)